rammanoj/JS/JS.md

 **functions** and **variables** are hoisted in JS.
 It means that they are defined before the execution phase start.
 But they are hoisted in different way.

-**functions (declarations not expressions)** are referred before the execution starts, while the **variables** are referred only during the execution.
+**functions (statments not expressions)** are referred before the execution starts, while the **variables** are referred only during the execution.

+**function expressions** and variables are treated in similarly in hoisting (i.e both of them are initialized to **undefined**)

-If you call a function before it's definition, it is called, but if you call a variable before it's declaration, it is printed as undefined.
+If you call a function before it's definition, it works fine, but if you call a variable before it's declaration, it is printed as undefined.
 If the variable is not declared and if it is accessed then, it raises an error.

 Each execution context has it's own variable objects declared.